pincher-chen/SODNet/README.md

 # SODNet

-Superconductor.......
+A transformer-based GNN model for learning superconductivity from ordered and disordered crystal structures.

 ## Requirement

-You can refer to the environment installation in Equiformer, some important packages are as follows:
+The important packages are presented as follows:

 ```
 e3nn                  0.4.4